-She has participated in several group exhibitions in Paris, Tokyo, Osaka, Dallas and San Francisco.
-The work MICHELINE (from the series MY LOVELY BONES) joined the permanent collection of the Dallas Museum of Art in 2012.
+Since then, she has participated in several group exhibitions in Paris, Tokyo, Osaka, Dallas and San Francisco.
+Micheline (from MY LOVELY BONES joined to the permanent collection of the Dallas Museum of Art in 2012.

 The alchemy that developed between the artist, the bootmaker of the Rue de la Paix and the watchmaker Roger Dubuis resulted in the creation of the ultra-limited edition watch: VELVET GRETA in 2016.